dmsul/econtools/doc/source/metrics_advanced.rst

 ----------------------

-Estimating an instrumental variables model is very similar, but is done using the :py:meth:`~econtools.metrics.ivreg` function.
+Estimating an instrumental variables model is very similar, but is done using the :py:func:`~econtools.metrics.ivreg` function.
 The order of arguments is also slightly different in order to differentiate between the instruments, endogenous regressors, and exogenous regressors.
-Other keyword options, such as ``addcons``, ``cluster``, and so forth, are exactly the same as with :py:meth:`~econtools.metrics.reg`.
+Other keyword options, such as ``addcons``, ``cluster``, and so forth, are exactly the same as with :py:func:`~econtools.metrics.reg`.

 One additional keyword argument is `method`, which sets the IV method used to estimate the model.
 Currently supported values are `2sls` (the default) and